Dean1447/openmediavault-docs/faq.rst

 	The intention is to migrate core underlaying software from iscsitarget to `LIO targetcli <http://linux-iscsi.org/wiki/Targetcli>`_

-What is the :command:`omv-update` and :command:`omv-release-upgrade` for?
+What do the :command:`omv-update` and :command:`omv-release-upgrade` do?
 	Information about those commands are in the software :doc:`section </various/apt>`.